recervictory/cell-type-prediction/README.md

 # cell-type-prediction
-Use AI/ML to predict cell type for single cell data
+Using AI/ML to predict cell type for single cell data